Ramgarh district

-South: Ranchi District

-Administration

-Ramgarh district consists of six blocks (or 'mandals').
-These include Ramgarh, Gola, Mandu, Patratu, Chitarpur, and Dulmi blocks.

-History

 Etymology

 The word Ram is derived from Murram and Gadh is derived from Beluagadha.
 In Hazaribagh district, there is Sitagadha and Vishnugadha.
 Thus, the name Ramgarh must have been derived by using syllables of these places.

+History

 Ancient history

 Stone age: Along the river Damodar in Ramgarh, early Stone Age (Lower Paleolithic) tools were found.

 Mahajanapadas: The gigantic king Jarasandh was very powerful.
 Chotanagpur was in his jurisdiction; probably the Chhotanagpur was under sub-ordination of Mahapadam of Magadh Nand Ugrasen of Nagwanshi's.

 Maurya Empire: It is also said that entire Chhotanagpur was under sub-ordination of Ashoka the Great (c.
 273 BC) so that in Buddha period.

 Buddhism and Jainism: It is certified by the symbolic relics of Buddha period in the temple of Gola.
 Probably in the 8th century BC.
 (3) Jain Trithankar was constructed in Parasnath.

 Gupta Empire: King Samudragupta (c.
 385 AD) had invaded Eastern Deccan by passing through this area.